University Facilities and Support Services

 The Diversity Center is committed to providing a welcoming campus environment for all students, faculty, staff, and guests.
 The Diversity Center fosters social and professional opportunities, as well as advocacy for all multicultural students.
 The mission of this office is to ensure we are meeting the various needs of diversity and diverse population through fair and equal representation as well as increased opportunity for learning and understanding about diverse issues.

-The Diversity Center offers leadership opportunities for students through clubs or organized meeting groups, such as Intertribal Indian Club and Hispanic Club.
+The Diversity Center offers leadership opportunities for students through clubs or organized meeting groups, such as All Nations Club and Hispanic Club.
 Each group is student focused and student driven with opportunities to engage in campus and community programs, events, and socials.

 Academic Support Center